Psychology (PSY) - Courses

 PSY 241 Cr.3

 This course addresses the effects of the social context on human behavior.
 Topics may include attitudes; stereotyping and discrimination; aggression and prosocial behavior; and interpersonal relationships.
 It also examines the implications of social psychological principles in areas such as health, the environment and the legal system.
 Prerequisite: PSY 100 or SOC 110.
 Students may only earn credit in SOC 330 or PSY 241.
-Offered Fall, Spring.
+Offered Fall, Spring, Summer.

 ESS/PSY/WGS 259 Cr.1-3

 This course is an introduction to the involvement of girls and women with sport.
 It includes a historical perspective on women's sport participation, cultural images of women athletes, teaching and coaching implications of current research, Title IX, and recreation/leisure approaches to physical activity.
 Course content may vary according to instructor.
 (Cross-listed with ESS/PSY/WGS; may only earn credit in one department.)
 Offered Occasionally.

 An orientation to the definitions, concepts, theories, and methodologies of cross-cultural psychology.
 Included is an examination of cultural and ecological factors and their influences on perceptual and cognitive processes, personality, language, and other psychological variables.
 Prerequisite: PSY 100.
 Offered Fall, Spring.

 +PSY 285 Cr.3

 This course provides an examination of the relationship between culture and mental health.
 Specific attention is given to the impact of racism, prejudice, and minority status on the lives of various American minority groups and how the effects of these factors reveal themselves within a mental health framework.
 An eclectic, multidisciplinary approach that draws from clinical and social psychology, as well as sociology, is utilized.
 Prerequisite: PSY 100; sophomore standing.
 Offered Fall, Spring.